IBM/ce-cns/documentation/cleanup-example.md

 <https://cloud.ibm.com/shell>

-In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard and open the IBM Cloud Shell from here:
+Alternatively, you can open the IBM Cloud Shell in your Browser by logging in to the [IBM Cloud](https://cloud.ibm.com) Dashboard and opening it from there.

 ![](images/cns-ce-cloud-shell-01.png)